MatthewVerbryke/gazebo_terrain/README.md

 ### Installation

-Copy the repsitory into your `~/catkin_ws/src/` directory; this program assumes that your catkin workspace with the files inside are located at this location.
-If you have located it somewhere else, you will need to edit the path location in the bash script.
+Clone the repsitory into your `home/$USER/catkin_ws/src/` directory

 ### Terrain Generation